Yoga Deconstructed® Transitioning from rehabilitation back into the yoga studio

 - How to apply a skills-based approach, instead of a lineage-based approach

-- Modern movement applications, including somatics, sensory feedback methods, and corrective exercise.
+- Modern movement applications, including somatics, sensory feedback methods, and preparatory exercise.

 - How to deconstruct and expand yoga asana beyond static, two-dimensional shapes to reduce the risk of hypermobility and repetitive stress injuries.